 Traditional Acupuncture, Medical Qigong and initial contact

-Dr Carolyn Eddleston- NHS GP, Traditional Acupuncturist, Medical Qigong Practitioner and British Acupuncture council member.
+Dr Carolyn Eddleston- Registered Doctor, Traditional Acupuncturist, Medical Qigong Practitioner and British Acupuncture council member.

 Carolyn has worked within the NHS as a GP since 1995.
 She observed that Western medicine excelled in life or death situations.
 Individuals with more chronic disorders or who failed to fit into a diagnostic box were left dissatisfied and with few treatment options.